-The authority measures some of its non-financial assets such as surplus assets and investment properties and some of its financial instruments such as equity shareholdings at fair value at each reporting date.
+The Authority measures some of its non-financial assets such as surplus assets and investment properties and some of its financial instruments such as equity shareholdings at fair value at each reporting date.
 Fair value is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
 The fair value measurement assumes that the transaction to sell the asset or transfer the liability takes place either:

-a) in the principal market for the asset or liability, or

-b) in the absence of a principal market, in the most advantageous market for the asset or liability.
+- a) in the principal market for the asset or liability, or - b) in the absence of a principal market, in the most advantageous market for the asset or liability

-The authority measures the fair value of an asset or liability using the assumptions that market participants would use when pricing the asset or liability, assuming that market participants act in their economic best interest.
-When measuring the fair value of a non-financial asset, the authority takes into account a market participant's ability to generate economic benefits by using the asset in its highest and best use or by selling it to another market participant that would use the asset in its highest and best use.
-The authority uses valuation techniques that are appropriate in the circumstances and for which sufficient data is available, maximising the use of relevant observable inputs.
+The Authority measures the fair value of an asset or liability using the assumptions that market participants would use when pricing the asset or liability, assuming that market participants act in their economic best interest.
+When measuring the fair value of a non-financial asset, the Authority considers a market participant's ability to generate economic benefits by using the asset in its highest and best use or by selling it to another market participant that would use the asset in its highest and best use.
+The Authority uses valuation techniques that are appropriate in the circumstances and for which sufficient data is available, maximising the use of relevant observable inputs and minimising the use of unobservable inputs.

-Inputs to the valuation techniques in respect of assets and liabilities for which fair value is measured or disclosed in the authority's financial statements are categorised within the fair value hierarchy, as follows:
+Inputs to the valuation techniques in respect of assets and liabilities for which fair value is measured or disclosed in the Authority's financial statements are categorised within the fair value hierarchy as follows:

-- Level 1 quoted prices (unadjusted) in active markets for identical assets or liabilities that the authority can access at the measurement date - Level 2 inputs other than quoted prices included within Level 1 that are observable for the asset or liability, either directly or indirectly - Level 3 unobservable inputs for the asset or liability
+• Level 1 - quoted prices (unadjusted) in active markets for identical assets or liabilities that the

+Authority can access at the measurement date

+- Level 2 inputs other than quoted prices included within Level 1 that are observable for the asset or liability, either directly or indirectly - Level 3 unobservable inputs for the asset or liability